dustinlessard-wf/dx/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to improve this CLI TypeScript starter, please follow the standard fork-and-pull request workflow.
+If you'd like to improve this CLI , please follow the standard fork-and-pull request workflow.
 Here are a few guidelines to keep in mind:

 - Make sure your code adheres to the project's coding standards, including using Prettier for code formatting and ESLint